 John Denver ~ On the Road to Experience

 The Nineties ended with the downfall of William Jefferson Clinton and his near impeachment because of the scandal with Monica Lewinsky.
-I was dismayed and disgusted with the amount of time we were engrossed in this drama.
-I was also disappointed and disgusted with Bill Clinton for letting down those who supported him.
-It was an ugly time.
-Hillary Clinton wound up in the end ‘standing by her man’ which I felt was her personal choice to do so.
-He hadn’t left her and whatever was going on in their marriage was their personal and ‘discrete’ business.
+Hillary Clinton wound up in the end ‘standing by her man’ which I felt was her personal choice.

-The Nineties was the decade that brought the gift of five of my eight grandchildren.
+The Nineties also brought the gift of five of my eight grandchildren.
 It was a time of traveling by car and plane to meet and be with them.
 It was so good to see my sons building their lives and moving forward.
 It was also a time, for me, of more letting go.

 Their relationship with their father eventually disintegrated with each one of them coming to their own decision about him and how much they wanted to have him in their lives.
 One son experienced an upsetting revelation about his father that caused him to totally sever ties with him.
-His father’s third marriage ended in a disturbing and distressful way and I won’t go into detail for privacy reasons.
-It involved abusive behavior and Don went missing for awhile and was feared to be suicidal.
-The experience left my son convinced he was better off without him and he’s stuck with that decision down through the years.
-The other sons came to this same conclusion for their own set of reasons that each considered abusive.
-At this date, as far as I’m aware of, their father hasn’t made any attempt to be in touch with them either in an effort to restore their trust.
+His father’s third marriage ended in a disturbing and distressful way.
+It involved abusive behavior, and Don went missing for a while and was feared to be suicidal.
+The experience left my son convinced he was better off without him and he’s stuck with that decision.
+The other sons came to this similar conclusion for their own sets of reasons.
+Going forward, each of them need to do what they feel is best for them.
 It has broken my heart that our family has been so disrupted and at the same time it confirmed what I was unable to see until later in my life.
 This was an extremely unhealthy and toxic relationship that we were all dealing with, and we weren’t to blame.
 We didn’t deserve the way we were treated.